 When thinking about an alcohol or drug intervention in Alberta, it is helpful to understand the predominance of the various drugs and their activities within the state.
 Located in western Canada, Alberta is one of only two Canadian Provinces which is completely land-locked.
-Abounding in natural beauty, Alberta is a largely rural province, and around two thirds of its inhabitants live in the two largest cities, Calgary and Edmonton.
-The capitol, Edmonton, is the primary supply and service hub for Canada’s oil sands, and other northern resource industries.
+Abounding in natural beauty, Alberta is a largely rural province, and around two-thirds of its inhabitants live in the two largest cities, Calgary and Edmonton.
+The capital, Edmonton, is the primary supply and service hub for Canada’s oil sands, and other northern resource industries.
 Alberta’s economy is one of the strongest in Canada, supported by the burgeoning petroleum industry and to a lesser extent, agriculture and technology.
 However, Albertans are not immune to the scourge of drug and alcohol addiction found throughout the rest of Canada.

 - Nearly 80% of Canadians aged 15 years and older drink, but most drink in moderation and without harm.

 - 17% of past-year drinkers are considered high-risk drinkers according to the World Health Organization’s Alcohol Use Disorders Identification Test (AUDIT).

 - High-risk drinkers are predominantly males and those under the age of 25.
 Cannabis and other drug use:

 - 14% of Canadians reported using cannabis in the past year, nearly double the rate reported in 19(7.4%); however, almost 46% of these people had not used cannabis or had used it only once or twice in the three months preceding the survey.

 - 30% of 15-17 year olds and just over 47% of 18-19 year olds reported having used cannabis in the past year.